Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Related Work

 \subsection{Lookup Tables for Secure Computation}

-Lookup tables have been used to speed up computation for applications in both secure multiparty computation \cite{efficient_lookup_table_smc, tinytable, lookup_marcel, smart_compute_lookup, barrier_lookup} and homomorphic encryption \cite{he_lookup_1, lookup_crawford}.
-These works have demonstrated that lookup tables may be used as an efficient alternative to garbled circuits, provided that the input space is small.
-Prior works have primarily focused on using lookup tables to speed up traditional applications like computing AES \cite{lookup_marcel, tinytable, efficient_lookup_table_smc, barrier_lookup} and data aggregation \cite{smart_compute_lookup} (with the exception of \cite{lookup_crawford} which focuses on linear regression).
+Lookup tables have been used to speed up computation for applications in both secure multiparty computation \citep{efficient_lookup_table_smc, tinytable, lookup_marcel, smart_compute_lookup, barrier_lookup} and homomorphic encryption \citep{he_lookup_1, lookup_crawford}.
+These works have demonstrated that lookup tables may be used \lhlll{for garbled circuits computation \cite{lookupgc}} or as an efficient alternative to garbled circuits, provided that the input space is small.
+Prior works have primarily focused on using lookup tables to speed up traditional applications like computing AES \citep{lookup_marcel, tinytable, efficient_lookup_table_smc, barrier_lookup} and data aggregation \citep{smart_compute_lookup}.
+Notable exceptions include \citep{lookup_crawford} which focuses on linear regression, and \citep{sirnn} which applies variants of a lookup table as part of the protocol to secure machine learning inference.
+Lookup tables are also widely used as cryptographic primitives in SNARKS \citep{snark_lookup_1, snark_lookup_2}, notably as efficient primitives for non-arithmetic operations inside circuits \citep{snark_lookup_2}.